 Amy earned her dual degree in Psychology and Sociology from Fordham University in 2007, followed by a Master’s in Social Work from New York University in 2009.
 Amy was selected to participate in the LEND Fellowship Program, where she earned a Certificate in Children with Special Health Care Needs from New York Medical College.
 After graduate school Amy continued her education earning certificates in Nutrition, Personal Training, Life Coaching, and Yoga.
 Amy worked as a clinician in psychiatric hospitals, extended day treatment programs, and outpatient clinics before taking a role as the Trauma Specialist for Stamford Public Schools.
 Amy believes in a holistic approach to therapy with a focus on the importance between the mind/body connection.
 In 2015 Amy had the vision for what would become Revive, Center for Wellness and founded the company a few months later.

-Catherine van Eyck, MA MFT - Social Media Marketing CoordinatorTherapist, Personal Trainer
+Catherine van Eyck, LMFT - Social Media Marketing CoordinatorTherapist, Clinical Supervisor, and Personal Trainer

 Catherine earned her Masters degree in Marriage and Family Therapy from Fairfield University.
 Catherine believes relationships are central to our well being and she conducts the therapeutic process with this mindset.
 As a marriage and family therapist, she works with individuals, couples, and families through their struggles and hardships.
 She creates a connection with her clients that is both warm and respectful and helps them explore their lives and interpersonal relationships from a fresh lens.
 She aims to assist her clients when they are stuck or at a crossroads, helping them find relief, experience growth and create lasting impacts.
 Catherine also holds a certification in group exercise and believes that living an active lifestyle is a key component to achieving overall wellness.